nepcore/KoAPI/docs/source/getting_started.rst

       }.getOrElse(BadRequest("I need your name to be able greet you")) }

-| However, you'll likely be using plain text bodies very rarely, usually your request bodies tend to contain data encoded in a format like JSON
+| However, you'll likely not be using plain text bodies, usually your request bodies tend to contain data encoded in a format like JSON
 | Using the right :doc:`modules` you don't have to worry about that either though
 | Suppose you want to accept a JSON body, you could use the play-json module to be able to do something like the following